May 2026

 Life Saving Knowledge

 Being able to carry out simple but effective interventions—such as CPR, placing someone in the recovery position, or controlling bleeding—can help to maintain life until professional help arrives.
 Even having the confidence to step forward and assist can make a difference, as delays or hesitation can reduce the chances of a positive outcome.
+After all, the value of First Aid is proven in the ability to act during critical moments.

 Preventing Further Injury